 Dermalogica Clean Start Hit the Spot Facial Treatment

 Philosophy Clear Days Ahead Oil-Free Salicylic Acid Acne Treatment and Moisturizer

 Augustus All in One Skin Care Cream for Acne and Rosacea

-All of the products that I recommend above are available from the Beauty department of Amazon.com
+All of the products above have been used by either my son or daughter and are recommended by them.
+All are available from the Beauty department of Amazon.com

 Step 4: Improve Your Skin With Diet and Exercise